bibleexchange/courses/poetry/en/103_job_the-debate.md

 #### Elihu

 For most of the book, we do not even know that Elihu is there listening with the other friends.
-It is thought that he was a young man and so his name was not meantioned with the other friends.
+It is thought that he was a young man and so his name was not mentioned with the other friends.

 Elihu only speaks one time, but he speaks for a long time.
 He speaks from chapter 32 through chapter 37.